Shot-noise reduction for lattice Hamiltonians: Concept

-Further, Eq.~\eqref{eq: std_error_min} motivates to define the following cost function to compare measurement strategies, being different splittings of $H$, that is not only independent of the specific measurement budget allocation $M_b$ but also independent of the specific number of measurements $M$:
+Further, Eq.~\eqref{eq: std_error_min} motivates the definition of the following cost function to compare measurement strategies, being different splittings of $H$, that is not only independent of the specific measurement budget allocation $M_b$ but also independent of the specific number of measurements $M$.